Pursuing peace and gender equality in Colombia

 Context

 In 2016, the Government of Colombia and the former guerrilla group Fuerzas Armadas Revolucionarias - Ejército del Pueblo (FARC-EP) signed an agreement to end the armed conflict and build stable and lasting peace.
-In terms of its implementation, progress has been slow in meeting the needs of women, people with diverse gender identities and sexual orientations and ethnic communities.
+In terms of its implementation, little progress has been made in meeting the needs of women, people with diverse gender identities and sexual orientations, and ethnic communities.

-The challenges in this area include the slow implementation of the 130 gender-focused measures in the Peace Agreement.
-There is also only limited political participation and representation of the aforementioned groups in decision-making spaces, as well as insufficient resources and support for civil society actors to implement gender measures.
-In addition, unequal power relations and gender discrimination dynamics hinder the successful implementation of the Peace Agreement's gender measures.
+There is only limited political participation and representation of these groups in decision-making spaces, and insufficient resources and support are available for civil society actors to implement gender measures.
+In addition, unequal power relations and gender discrimination dynamics hinder successful implementation of the Peace Agreement's gender measures.

 Objective